clamytoe/pguide/README.md

 I wrote this script to help me out with that task.
 I was surprised to discover that it also worked for video games!
 I did use [IMDbPY](https://github.com/alberanid/imdbpy) to help with the initial searching.

 ## How to set it all up
-First of all, you have to setup the environment.
+First of all, you should setup a virtual environment.
 I've included both a *requirements.txt* and an *environment.yml* file in order to make things easier.
 Perform the steps in the *Initial* and *Final* setups but do either the *Anaconda* or *Python* ones depending on which one you prefer to work with.

 #### Initial setup
 ```bash